-Ms. Freed is a member of the Corporate Political Activity Law, Non-Profit and Tax Exempt Organizations and the Public Contract Law & Bid Protest Litigation Practice Groups and is based in the firm’s Newark, New Jersey and New York City offices.
+Ms. Freed is a member of the Corporate Political Activity Law, Non-Profit and Tax Exempt Organizations and the Public Contract Law & Bid Protest Litigation Practice Groups and is based in the firm’s Newark, New Jersey office.

 Ms. Freed advises corporations, partnerships, limited liability companies, trade associations, charitable organizations, social welfare organizations and political action committees on the legal aspects of their political activities.

 Ms. Freed has substantial experience with New Jersey’s pay-to-play laws; she has lectured frequently on the topic, and written extensively on the issue as well, including articles for New Jersey Lawyer, New Jersey League of Municipalities Magazine, and New Jersey Law Journal.

 Ms. Freed also has extensive experience in procurement law, assisting clients in the preparation of RFPs and RFQs on the state and local levels.
 She has represented numerous clients in bid protest disputes before administrative agencies and before the Appellate Division of New Jersey Superior Court.

 As Director of the firm’s Vendor Political Activity & Ethics Compliance Training & Audit Programs, Ms. Freed provides training and counseling to companies, in-house counsel and corporate ethics and compliance officers who seek to maximize government contracting opportunities while assuring compliance with the law.

 - Assists clients in the development of political activity compliance policies and training programs.

 - Advises clients on the impact that political contributions may have had on their ability to maintain eligibility for government contracts at the state, county and local level.

 - Defends clients in pay-to-play ineligibility determinations at the state, county and local levels.